denten-books/plain-text/5-surface.md

 and defies apprehension," Wendy Chun wrote in her *Programmed Visions*, an influential monograph that continues to shape the field of software studies.
 She quotes several prominent computer scientists and media historians to the same effect.
-But what gives software its ephemeral quality?
+But what makes software ephemeral?

 Embossed onto ticker tape or punched into the card, early software protruded through the medium.
 In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
 Morse code and similar alphabet conventions left a visible mark on the paper.
-Once the machine alphabet identified, it could be translated back into natural language using a simple lookup table.
-The ticker tape gave the means to translate human language into electric signal.
-Once mechanized the signal could be used to communicate and to control machines remotely.
-But one could hardly call early programmable media ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles about Father Roberto Busa, the early pioneer in the field of computational philology, who in the 1960s carted his punch cards around Italy on a truck.[^ln2-busa] Codified inscription before its electromagnetic period was fragile and unwieldy.
+Once the machine encoding was identified---as Morse, Baudot, or Murray---it could be translated back into natural language using a simple lookup table.
+The ticker tape was the medium on which human language transformed into electric signal.
+Mechanized, a signal could also control machines remotely.
+Yet, one could hardly call early programmable media ephemeral.
+Anecdotes circulate about Father Roberto Busa, an early pioneer of computational philology, who, in the 1960s, carted his punch cards around Italy in his truck.[^ln2-busa] Codified inscription, before its electromagnetic period, was fragile and unwieldy.
 Just like writing with pen and paper, making an error on ticker tape entry required cumbersome corrections and sometimes wholesale re-entry of lines or pages.
 On the surface of ticker tape, the inscription still made a strong commitment to the medium.
 Once committed to paper it was near-immutable.

-Magnetic tape changed the nature of the commitment between inscription and medium.
-It gave a temporary home to the word, where the word could be changed and manipulated before committing to paper.
-A typist using the new generation of magnetically enabled devices could manipulate words "in memory," on a medium that could easily be erased and rewritten.
+Magnetic tape changed the commitment between inscription and medium.
+It provided a temporary home, where the word could be altered before being committed to paper.
+Using the new generation of magnetically enabled devices a typist could could manipulate words in device "memory," on a medium that was easily erased or rewritten.

 The magnetic charge adhered lightly to tape surface.
-The "light touch" of the magnetic inscription gave the word its ephemeral quality.
-But it was also light enough as to be nearly imperceptible.
-In applications like law and banking, where the fidelity between input, storage, and output were absolutely crucial, the illegible property of magnetic storage posed a considerable engineering challenge.
+This "light touch" gave the word its ephemeral quality.
+But it was so light as to be nearly imperceptible.
+In applications like law and banking, where the fidelity between input, storage, and output were crucial, the illegible property of magnetic storage posed a considerable engineering challenge.
 After the advent of teletype, but before the screen, machine-makers employed a variety of mechanisms to restore a measure of congruence between invisible magnetic inscription and visible paper representation.

-The principles of magnetic recording were developed by Oberlin Smith (among others), the American engineer who also filed several inventions related to weaving looms at the end of the nineteenth century.
+The principles of magnetic recording were developed by Oberlin Smith (among others), an American engineer who also filed several inventions related to weaving looms.
 In 1888, inspired by Edison's mechanical phonograph, Smith made public his experiments with an "electrical method" of sound recording using a "magnetized cord" (cotton mixed with hardened steel dust) as a recording medium.
-These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder [@smith_possible_1888;
+These experiments were later put into practice by Valdemar Poulsen of Denmark, who patented several influential designs for a magnetic wire recorder [@smith_possible_1888; @poulsen_method_1900; @engel_1888-1988_1988;
-@poulsen_method_1900; @engel_1888-1988_1988; @thiele_magnetic_1988;
-@daniel_magnetic_1998; @vasic_coding_2004].
+@thiele_magnetic_1988; @daniel_magnetic_1998; @vasic_coding_2004].

 Magnetic recording on wire or plastic tape offered several advantages over mechanical perforation.
 Tape was more durable than paper; it could fit more information per square inch; and, most importantly, it was reusable.
-"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marvin Camras, a physicist with the Armour Research Foundation, wrote in 1948 [@camras_magnetic_1948, 505].
-At the turn of the century, most of the developments in magnetic storage were aimed at sound recording.
-The use of magnetic medium for the storage of data did not take off in earnest until the 1950s [@dee_magnetic_2008, 1775].
-Yet some of the early developers of electro-magnetic storage and recording technology already conceived of their work as having an impact on knowledge production broadly and on the history of the book in particular.
-Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the electromagnetic "telegraphone," said the following:
+"One of the important advantages of magnetic recording," Marvin Camras, a physicist with the Armour Research Foundation, wrote in 1948, "is that the record may be erased if desired, and a new record made in its place.[@camras_magnetic_1948, 505]" Most early developments in magnetic storage were aimed at sound recording.
+The use of magnetic medium for data storage only took off in earnest around the 1950s [@dee_magnetic_2008, 1775].
+That said, some early developers of electro-magnetic storage and recording technology imagined their work having an impact on knowledge production, and, in particular, the history of the book.
+Addressing the Franklin Institute on December 16th of 1908 Charles Fankhauser, the inventor of the electromagnetic "telegraphone," said:

 > To transport human speech over a distance of one thousand miles is a
 > wonderful achievement.
 How much more wonderful, then, is the achievement